By Henry Howe, 1857

 The rival nations now only waited for an occasion of commencing the contest, and it soon arrived.
 Before long, several individuals in Virginia and England associated together under the name of the Ohio Company, and obtained a grant from the crown of 600,000 acres of land, lying in the country claimed by both England and France.
 The objectives of this company were commercial as well as territorial, and measures were taken for securing all the advantages which could be derived from their charter by establishing trading-houses and employing persons to survey the country.

 The governor of Canada, on receiving information of what he considered an encroachment on the French dominions, wrote to the governors of New York and Pennsylvania, stating that the English traders had trespassed upon French territory, and that, if they were not made to desist, he should be under the necessity of seizing them.
 Finding his threats disregarded, he proceeded to put them in execution; and, arresting the company’s servants, had them conveyed as prisoners to Presque Isle, on Lake Erie, where he was engaged in erecting a strong fort.
-About the same time, communication was opened from Presque Isle, along French Creek and the Alleghany River, to the Ohio River.
+At about the same time, communication was opened from Presque Isle, along French Creek and the Alleghany River, to the Ohio River.
 This communication was kept up by detachments of troops posted at proper distances, in works capable of protecting them against an attack made with small arms alone.

-This military line passing through the territory granted to the Ohio Company, as a part of Virginia, the lieutenant-governor of that province laid the matter before the Assembly, and dispatched George Washington, then a young officer of only 21 years, with a letter to Monsieur de St. Pierre, commander of the French forces on the Ohio River, requiring him to withdraw from the dominions of his Britannic majesty.
+This military line passing through the territory granted to the Ohio Company, as a part of Virginia, the lieutenant-governor of that province laid the matter before the Assembly and dispatched George Washington, then a young officer of only 21 years, with a letter to Monsieur de St. Pierre, commander of the French forces on the Ohio River, requiring him to withdraw from the dominions of his Britannic majesty.
 St. Pierre replied with politeness, but, in decided terms, that he had taken possession of the country by order of his superior officer, Governor Duquesne, to whom he would transmit the letter, but, the summons to retire he could not comply with.

 In 1754, preparations were immediately made in Virginia to assert the rights of the British crown, and a regiment was sent to the defense of the frontier.
 Advancing with a small detachment, George Washington fell in with a party of French and Indians, who approached with every appearance of hostile intentions.
 A skirmish ensued, in which the commander of the party, Joseph Coulon de Jumonville, and ten of his men were killed.